HarshRajGupta/question-paper-generator/README.md

 This repository contains the backend for a Question Paper Generator implemented in Node.js.
 The system allows users to manage and retrieve questions based on various criteria such as subject, topic, and difficulty.
 Additionally, it provides endpoints for adding single or multiple questions and generating question papers.

+## NOTE

+1. All questions of same difficulty are considered to be of equal weighage provided subjects are same.
+2. Sample Data is provided in `data.json` file, to monitor its statics use `Stats Routes`

 ## Setup

 To run the application, follow these steps: